bright-sea/docs/en/homepage/modes_server.md

 ---
-title: Server Mode
+title: Server mode
+content_title: Server mode
-content_title: Server Mode (Developing ...)
+content_subtitle: (Developing ...)
 ---
+Memory mode has a limitation of data size as all data and calculations in browser's memory.
+OLAP mode has no data size limitation but depends on an existing OLAP solution.
-Server mode is a developing new data source mode.
-Like OLAP mode, all source data and all calculations are at server side, WebPivotTable just serves as a client tool.
+Server mode is a developing new data source mode to deal with these limitations.

-But unlike OLAP mode which need an OLAP server and OLAP engine, source data can be any kind of data.
+In server mode, both data format and calculation mechanism are the same as memory mode.
+But the difference is data are not loaded into browser's memory, instead data are loaded in a dedicated server.
+And all calculations run on that server as well.
+WebPivotTable serve as a client tool.